PageRank Optimization by Edge Selection: PageRank Iteration

-\begin{theorem} \textsc{PageRank Iteration} has the following properties: {\em \begin{enumerate}[ (I)] \item {\em Assuming {\em(AD)} and {\em(AR)}, it terminates finitely with an optimal solution.} \item {\em Assuming {\em(ABR)}, it finds an optimal solution in polynomial time.} \end{enumerate} } \end{theorem} \begin{proof} Part I: We can notice that this algorithm is almost the {\em policy iteration} (PI) method, in case we apply a formulation similar to the previously presented simple SSP formulation.
+\begin{proof}{} Part I: We can notice that this algorithm is almost the {\em policy iteration} (PI) method, in case we apply a formulation similar to the previously presented simple SSP formulation.
 However, it does not check every possible action in each state.
 It optimizes each fragile link separately, but as the refined SSP formulation demonstrates, we are allowed to do so.
 Consequently, PRI is the policy iteration algorithm of the refined SSP formulation.
 However, by exploiting the special structure of the auxiliary states corresponding to the fragile links, we do not have to include them explicitly.
-For all allowed policy $\mu$ (for all configurations of fragile links) we have
+For all allowed policies $\mu$ (for all configurations of fragile links) we have

 for all auxiliary states $f_{ij}$ corresponding to a fragile link.
-Therefore, we do not have to store the cost-to-go of these states, because they can be calculated if needed.
+Thus, we do not have to store the value of these states, since they can be calculated if needed.

 Notice that $J^{\mu_k}(i) = H_k(i)$, where $\mu_k$ is the policy corresponding to the configuration in iteration $k$.
 Thus, calculating $H_k$ is the {\em policy evaluation} step of PI, while computing $F_{k+1}$ is the {\em policy improvement} step.
 Since PRI is a PI algorithm, it follows that it always terminates finitely and finds an optimal solution \cite{Bertsekas1996} if we start with a {\em proper} policy and under assumptions (A1) and (A2).
 Recall that the initial policy is defined by the full configuration, $F_0 = \mathcal{F}$ and that we assumed (AR), that is node $v$ can be reached from all nodes for at least one configuration which means that the corresponding policy is proper.
 If this holds for an arbitrary configuration, it must also hold for the full configuration, therefore, the initial policy is always proper under (AR).
 Assumption (A1) immediately follows from (AR) and assumption (A2) follows from the fact that if the policy is improper, we must take infinitely often fixed or activated fragile links with probability one.
-Taking each one of these edges has unit cost, consequently, the total cost is infinite for at last one state.
+Since each of these edges has unit cost, the total cost is infinite for at least one state.